ccamel/awesome-ccamel/README.md

 - [smartystreets/assertions](https://github.com/smartystreets/assertions) - Fluent assertion-style functions used by goconvey and gunit.
 Can also be used in any test or application.
 - [smartystreets/goconvey](https://github.com/smartystreets/goconvey) - Go testing in the browser.
 Integrates with `go test`.
 Write behavioral tests in Go.
 - [snikch/go-download](https://github.com/snikch/go-download) - Chunked HTTP Downloader
+- [solarlabsteam/cosmos-exporter](https://github.com/solarlabsteam/cosmos-exporter) - Scrape the data about the validators set, specific validators or wallets in the Cosmos network.
 - [sony/gobreaker](https://github.com/sony/gobreaker) - Circuit Breaker implemented in Go
 - [sosedoff/pgweb](https://github.com/sosedoff/pgweb) - Cross-platform client for PostgreSQL databases
 - [soypat/gitaligned](https://github.com/soypat/gitaligned) - Find out where you fall on the Open-Source Character Alignment Chart